-Glaucoma Treatment for Pets in Virginia & North Carolina
+Glaucoma Treatment for Pets in Virginia, North Carolina & South Carolina

 Glaucoma is a painful—but treatable—eye condition that can be found in cats, dogs, and other animals.
 Without proper treatment, glaucoma can lead to permanent eye damage, including complete blindness.

-At Animal Eye Care, we offer a number of glaucoma treatments for pets in Virginia and North Carolina.
+At Animal Eye Care, we offer a number of glaucoma treatments for pets in Virginia, North Carolina & South Carolina.
 Our board certified veterinary ophthalmologists have extensive experience in providing high-quality specialty eye care for all types of pets and animals, including dogs, cats, small pets, horses, exotic animals, and more.
 We can conduct a thorough diagnostic examination and help you find the right glaucoma treatment for your pet.

 What Is Glaucoma?